sjbennett123/gloryforthefist/content/rules/_index.md

 ### A Basic Overview

 You, the player, will portray a character for the duration of the event.
 Your character has certain skills.
 Some of these are usable whenever you’d like (such as your skill in a specific weapon) and some are usable a limited number of times per day (like the ability to cast a spell).
 In order to learn more skills, or to be able to cast a large number of spells per day, you will have to gain experience.

 You gain experience by attending events.
-The amount of experience you earn is based on whether you PC or NPC.
-If you PC you will receive a base amount of experience that you can then double in a number of different ways.
+The amount of experience you earn is based on whether you are a PC or an NPC.
+If you are a PC, you will receive a base amount of experience that you can then double in a number of different ways.
 You may turn in game money at the end of the event, perform a number of hours of NPC duty (if the chapter allows this), or the chapter may grant all PCs double experience just for attending the event.
 If you NPC the entire event you will receive the maximum possible amount of experience as a reward for your service.

 Awarded Experience Points (XP) are then transferred into Build Points (BP).
 Build Points are what you use to buy new skills.
 Every 10 BP you earn increases your level.
 The amount of XP needed to earn a new Build Point increase each time your level increases, so the higher level you become, the slower you gain new skills.

 Your character must be one of the currently allowed races, such as Human, Elf, Dwarf, or Sarr.
 For a complete list of races and their advantages and disadvantages, see the Classes and Races section in this rule book.

 Your character also has a specific class which determines the number of BP that a skill will cost, the total number of Armor Points you can wear to start, and the number of body points that you gain per level.

 Sometimes you will get into battles.
 When swinging a weapon, you will call out the amount of damage your weapon will do.

 A standard long sword does 2 points of damage.
 When you get hit, you will subtract from your Armor Points and your Body Points until you are at zero or below.
 Your opponent will do the same.

-Spells may be cast during battles and they can affect the battle in many ways.
+Spells may be cast during battles, and they can affect the battle in many ways.
 You need to know the spells in order to get the most out of your NERO experience.
-Spells are represented by foam golf or tennis balls purchasable at most sporting good stores, or small cloth packets filled with birdseed that you can make yourself.
+Spells are represented by foam golf or tennis balls purchasable at most sporting-goods stores, or small cloth packets filled with birdseed that you can make yourself.
 You must say the specific words (incantation) associated with the spell (such as “With mystic force I web you!”) and hit your target with the spell aura for the spell to work.

 You may have tags or a character skill sheet which you use to keep track of your current Body Points, Armor Points, skills and spells.
 After each battle, you and your opponents must adjust the tags to keep track of your new status.

 Now let’s look at a typical NERO weekend and see how some of these rules are applied.

 ## First Weekend Example of Play

 Here’s an example of a typical NERO weekend as experienced by a new player (You!):

 Once you have your character established, you check in for a NERO event.
 You are given a small amount of starting money, tags representing your starting equipment, and a character card which lists your current skills and other pertinent information.
 You will get a new card for every event in order to keep this information accurate and up to date.
 This allows you, other characters, and the game marshals to keep track of your abilities should any disputes arise.
 You will also receive either tags for each of your abilities or a character skill sheet.

 You also have to get your weapon checked.
 Even players who attend every event must get their weapons checked each time.
 If your weapon is approved, you are given a safety tag that is attached to your weapon.
 If you do not have one already, you are given a cabin assignment.
 Once you have finished checking in to the event, you put on a white headband (signifying that you are out-of-game) and carry your bedding and other equipment to your room.
 You are then ready to get into your costume.

 One thing you notice is that everyone in the NERO game wears a costume.
 The type of clothes you wear can also help with your Armor Points.
-If your costume looks like it fits the IG atmosphere you will be able to wear more armor.
+If your costume looks like it fits the IG atmosphere, you will be able to wear more armor.

 The time that game begins will vary based on the chapter and the length of the event, but all weekend and longer events typically start between 9 pm and 11 pm Friday night.
-Prior to the start of game will be opening ceremonies where the weekend coordinators go over the chapter’s policies, camp rules, and any plot information that would be known by all characters.
+Prior to the start of the game, there will be opening ceremonies where the weekend coordinators go over the chapter’s policies, camp rules, and any plot information that would be known by all characters.

 It’s Friday night and the town is buzzing.
 Guilds are having meetings, adventuring groups are planning strategy, the elves are having a ceremony, and the tavern is packed.
 Rumors of a zombie attack are floating about and the political situation doesn’t look too secure.
 Life could be easier—but it could also be boring.
 You adjust your boots, make sure your dagger is handy, and start walking at a leisurely pace over to the tavern, but only get a few steps before something jumps out at you.
 It’s a goblin!
 You can tell by the ugly green face.
 Goblins and other monsters are some of the Non-Player Characters in NERO.
 Members who want to play monsters get special benefits for that event but must do what the chapter hosting the event tells them.

 The goblin advances and swings his sword.
 You pull out your trusty dagger.
-Weapons in NERO are soft “boffer” weapons.
+Weapons in NERO are soft “buffer” weapons.
 They are basically PVC piping covered with foam rubber, with very soft ends.
 Injuries are very rare occurrences at NERO events—a game of little league baseball is more dangerous than a NERO combat.
-Players in NERO buy their equipment and weapons though we also provide instructions for making them.
+Players in NERO buy their equipment and weapons, though we also provide instructions for making them.
 A dagger only does one point of damage while a long sword (which the goblin has) does two.
 The goblin knows this and smiles (or at least you think he does behind his goblin mask).
 What the goblin doesn’t know is that one of the skills you bought with your Build Points is a Critical Attack which allows you to do an extra point of damage.
 The battle begins.
 Each of you calls out what damage you are doing so the other player can keep track.
 “Two Normal!” yells the goblin.
 “Two Normal!” you reply, using your Critical Attack in the hopes of finishing off the goblin before he finishes you!

 The goblin lunges at your chest, but you jump aside just at the last moment!
 As he passes by, you jab at his back with your dagger.
 “Ow!” screams the goblin.
 “Dat hurt!
 Me no like you!”
 You grin and swing out again, just to tease and torment the creature.

 He advances.
 “Me now teach you lesson!”

-With a lightning quick thrust, he swings at your chest.
+With a lightning-quick thrust, he swings at your chest.
 You try to block with your dagger, but fail to bring your weapon up in time to block the attack...
-Your now ruined shirt tells you that it might be a good idea to be a bit more careful with this foe.
+Your now-ruined shirt tells you that it might be a good idea to be a bit more careful with this foe.

 You make a mental note to find someone to teach you how to fight with a long sword as soon as possible.